sunfu-chou/rtl8852au/README.md

 ### If you still meet 0bda problem on D-link DWA-X1850
 go to Files > right click to the usb device > choose eject
 ```
+lsusb -t
-lsusb #you can see the usb device status
+#you can see the usb device status

 ```